government-of-flanders/solid-sample-apps/README.md

 # solid-sample-apps
-This repository contains the public information necessary to interact with SOLID PODS.
+This repository contains the public information necessary for some sample agents to interact with SOLID PODS.